mark-vong/disaster-recovery/LabGuide400.md

 ## Introduction

-Welcome to an introduction of rsync.
-Rsync is a file copying tool that exists on most linux environments.
+Welcome to an introduction of **rsync**. **Rsync** is a file copying tool that exists on most linux environments.
 It is capable of copying files locally and to/from another host over a remote shell.
-Its differentiating feat is its delta-transfer algorithm that focuses on syncing the changes observed in files.
-This optimizes the sync by reducing the amount of data sent over the network.
-Rsync is used extensively in backups, disaster recovery, and mirroring scenarios.
+Its differentiating feat is its **delta-transfer algorithm** that focuses on syncing the changes observed in files.
+This optimizes the sync by reducing the amount of data sent over the network. **Rsync** is used extensively in **backups**, **disaster recovery**, and **mirroring** scenarios.

-For this lab specifically, we will be working in the terminal exclusively.
-As a result, we've included the commands to run as we walk you through the lab steps.
+**For this lab specifically, we will be working in the terminal exclusively.
+As a result, we've included the commands to run as we walk you through the lab steps.**

-In the first part of this lab, we will sync files locally on our machines to get an introductory grasp of rsync.
+**In the first part of this lab, we will sync files locally on our machines to get an introductory grasp of rsync.**

-In the second and final part of the lab, we will simulate how an administrator would sync files between a local machine and a remote server.
+**In the second and final part of the lab, we will simulate how an administrator would sync files between a local machine and a remote server.**

-*This lab will leverage the existing infrastructure that was created previously from the terraform script.*
+**This lab will leverage the existing infrastructure that was created previously from the terraform script.**

 ### Objectives
-- Understand the syntax of rsync.
+- Understand the syntax of **rsync**.
 - Sync files locally.
 - Sync files between a local host and a remote server.